EASOL/edfi-to-oneroster/README.md

 <img src="http://www.ed-fi.org/wp-content/themes/ed-fi/assets/i/ed-fi-branding-logo.png" width="102"/>  <img src="https://s31.postimg.org/dijcpqdnv/full_IMSglobalregistered.jpg" width="150"/>

+The application has passed the conformance testing by IMS GLOBAL.
+See [this] (https://www.imsglobal.org/compliance/easol-ed-fi-oneroster-tool) link for more information.

 ## Use Cases

 This utility includes powerful functionality to enable data export from the Ed-Fi Data Standard to OneRoster v1.0/1.1format.
 The use cases supported include: